mockery/mockery/README.markdown

 by "->".
 Mockery will automatically setup the chain of expected calls with its final return values, regardless of whatever intermediary object might be used in the real implementation.

+Arguments to all members of the chain (except the final call) are ignored in this process.

 Mock Object Recording
 ---------------------